 The interactive map above details the location of the cave temples we will be discussing.
-On the top left corner is a toggle that will allow you to see more details.
+Click on the map and it will lead you to a personalized map where you can see more details of the cave temples.

 Because the cave temples are located far from the center of Ipoh, knowing their location will help you plan your Ipoh itinerary!

 Best Cave Temples In Ipoh

 Perak Tong Cave Temple is the most famous cave temple in Ipoh and it’s not difficult to see why.